Saraharoach/maps/README.md

 ![Geo 305 Final Project2](maps/305finalredlininguse.png)
 *Made using QGIS and Adobe Illustrator*

-For this project, I wanted to understand where low performing schools are located and what communities they affect in my home-city of Louisville.
+For project 1, I wanted to understand where low performing schools are located and what communities they affect in my home-city of Louisville.
 For the comparison map, I wanted to see how these schools were potentially influenced by redlining practices.
 For the design, I included the names of each school to show the variety of school types and age ranges they serve.
 In the redlining map, I decided to keep the points the same color for easier comparison.

 ## Project 2, GEO 309 Final Project (Fall 2020)
 ![Geo 309 Final Project](maps/309finaluse.png)